REN-100/nairobi-ride-demand/README.md

 We used real data to create charts and a model that guesses demand, helping drivers know where to go!

 How to Use It
-You can try the predictor live online:Visit the Streamlit App (link will be active after deployment).
+You can try the predictor live online:
+Visit the Streamlit App (https://nairobi-ride-demand-3xg3xzzcpngq65jbpanmtv.streamlit.app/).

 Pick a location (e.g., Karen), time (e.g., 5 PM), day, and weather (e.g., Heavy Rain).

 Click “Predict Demand” to see how many rides are expected.